Experimental review on Majorana zero-modes in hybrid nanowires: Zero-energy conductance peak

 However, as noticed in Ref.~\cite{Vaitiekenas2018}, the induced gap of the full-epitaxy hybrid nanowire in the high electron-density regime (where the effective $g$-factor is large) is still not hard enough.
-Besides the soft-gap problem, material metallization~\cite{Antipov2018, Mikkelsen2018, Reeg2018}, fabrication induced non-uniform potential profile~\cite{Liu2017, Chen2019}, and magnetic field induced quasiparticle poison~\cite{Higginbotham2015, Albrecht2017} also severely hinders the formation of highly decoupled Majorana bound states and their application.
+Besides the soft-gap problem, material metallization~\cite{Antipov2018, Mikkelsen2018, Reeg2018}, fabrication induced quantum dot or non-uniform potential profile~\cite{Liu2017, Chen2019, ReegPRB2018}, and magnetic field induced quasiparticle poisoning~\cite{Higginbotham2015, Albrecht2017} also severely hinders the formation of highly decoupled Majorana bound states and their application.
 Thus, more innovations from material science and nanofabrication technology are required.
-For instance, in order to provide stronger effective spin-orbit interaction and $g$-factor under metallization, InSb-Al~\cite{Gazibegovic2017} and InAs\textsubscript{\emph{x}}Sb\textsubscript{\emph{1-x}}-Al~\cite{Sestoft2018} full epitaxial nanowires have been developed.
-To improve superconductor quality, long parity lifetime NbTiN devices~\cite{Woerkom2015} and large gap Sn/Pb/Ta/Nb/V epitaxial shell nanowires~\cite{Pendharkar2019, Carrad2019, Khan2020} are under intensive investigation.
-Moreover, materials beyond 1D, such as 2DEG with epitaxial superconductor films~\cite{Shabani2016, Nichele2017, Fornieri2019} and selective-area-grown network structures~\cite{SAGprl2018} have also been researched.
-They can avoid wire transferring process induced damages and form more complex structures.